UC-OSPO-Network/templates/CONTRIBUTING-template.md

 - Communications/Social Media/Blog Posts
 - Release management

 Not everything happens through a GitHub pull request.
-Please come to our [meetings](TODO) or [contact us](TODO) and let's discuss how we can work together.
+Please come to our meetings](TODO) or [contact us](TODO) and let's discuss how we can work together.

 ## Come to Meetings

-[TODO: ]
+[TODO: Maybe your project doesn't have meetings, in which case you can omit this section.
+But you might consider trying them out!]

-Absolutely everyone is welcome to come to any of our meetings.
+Absolutely everyone is welcome to come to any of [our meetings](TODO: add a link to your meetings).
 You never need an invite to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

-You can find out more about our meetings [here](TODO).
 You don’t have to turn on your video.
 The first time you come, introducing yourself is more than enough.
 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.

 ## Creating issues

-[TODO: 🚧]
+[TODO: edit this section as needed]

 You might also like to create an issue template: